jaskipper/docker-alpine-mariadb/README.md

 	-e MYSQL_USER=username

 ### MYSQL_PASSWORD
-The apssword for the user defined by MYSQL_USER
+The password for the user defined by MYSQL_USER

 	-e MYSQL_PASSWORD=donottell